techchrism/valorant-api-docs/data/readme.md

  - `requiresClientPlatform`
     Optional boolean value for the inclusion of the `X-Riot-ClientPlatform` header
  - `uniqueVariableDescription`
-    Optional object to describe any variables that are not on the common components list.
+    Optional array to describe any variables that are not on the common components list.
+Array is comprised of objects with "name" and "value" properties.